renesas-rz/rzv_ai_sdk/Q10_suspicious_person_detection/README.md

 ### Dataset

-Dataset used is the custom labelled dataset
+Dataset used is the custom labelled dataset created using below definition.

+#### Suspicious Person Definition
+A person is identified as suspicious - when a significant portion of their face is covered to conceal identity.
+This could involve, individual or combined use of hoodies, face masks/ face scarfs/robbery mask  sunglasses, dark coloured cloths etc.

+Example images from dataset are available [here.](./images/dataset_examples/)

-### AI inference time
+### AI Inference Time
 The AI inference time is 150-190 msec.

+### AI Accuracy
 AI Mean Average Precision (map) is around 66% .

 ## Application: Configuration